Reposit gives tenants a chance to save on upfront moving costs whilst guaranteeing your landlords better end-of-tenancy protection.

 Instead of a 5 weeks cash deposit, when purchasing a Reposit, the tenants pay the equivalent of 1 week’s rent as a non-refundable Reposit service charge.
 In turn, Reposit will add the landlord to an insurance policy guaranteeing 8 weeks’ rent worth of cover instead of the usual 5 weeks.

 What’s in it for letting agents?
 Peace of mind with zero paperwork or fear of late registration fees!

 Are tenants still liable for any caused damages?

-How long does a Reposit last for?
+How long does a Reposit last?

 You can only extend a Reposit two years into the future at any given time.
-However extending a Reposit is quick and simple, please refer to our tutorial which shows you how to do this.
+However extending a Reposit is quick and straightforward, please refer to our tutorial which shows you how to do this.

 Is it compulsory for tenants to use Reposit?

-No. As a non-mandatory fee, Reposit must be offered as a choice to tenants.
+No, as a non-mandatory fee, Reposit must be offered as a choice to tenants.

 If there are multiple tenants, all tenants on the tenancy must agree to use Reposit.
 There cannot be a split of tenants using Reposit and a deposit on the same tenancy agreement.